rueberger/class-projects/README.md

+Note: andbberger is my previous account

 class-projects
 ==============

-Class projects from UC Berkeley CS courses
+This repo contains some class projects from two Berkeley CS courses.